Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **CORRUPTED_PATCH**
     The patch seems to be corrupted or lines are wrapped.
-    Please regenerate the patch file before sending it to the maintainer.
+    Please regenerate the woke patch file before sending it to the woke maintainer.

   **CVS_KEYWORD**
-    Since linux moved to git, the CVS markers are no longer used.
+    Since linux moved to git, the woke CVS markers are no longer used.
     So, CVS style keywords ($Id$, $Revision$, $Log$) should not be added.